Sciatica is a terribly debilitating and disconcerting symptom.

 A shooting pain that makes it difficult to stand up.

 Common Causes of Sciatica

 Sciatica can be caused by a number of different mechanisms such as a slipped disc, a number of spinal diseases or spinal injury.
 Basically anything that produces pressure on the sciatic nerve is a potential cause of sciatica.
 Older people are more at risk from developing sciatica due to increased wear in their spine.
 Labour intensive occupations (ie. Landscaping, nursing) can also cause higher rates of sciatica.

 Osteopathic Treatment for Sciatica

-Osteopathic treatment will increase your range of motion in your lower back region in order to reduce the likelihood of your sciatica reoccurring.
-Massage is very useful in releasing the pressure from the sciatic nerve by moving the soft tissue around it .
-This provides more flexibility for the surrounding structures.
+Osteopathic treatment aims to increase your range of motion in your lower back region in order to reduce the likelihood of your sciatica recurring.
+Massage can be very useful in releasing the pressure from the sciatic nerve by moving the soft tissue around it .
+This can provide more flexibility for the surrounding structures.